Lipoatrophia semicircularis

 Lipoatrophia semicircularis, also known as semicircular lipoatrophy, is a medical condition in humans, commonly known as ribbed thighs.

 It consists of a semicircular zone of atrophy of the subcutaneous fatty tissue located mostly on the front of the thighs.
 Skin and underlying muscles remains intact.

-Semicircular lipoatrophy mainly affects office workers.
+Semicircular lipoatrophy affects women more commonly than men, but the exact prevalence is unknown.
+Those working in an office environment are more susceptible.
 The ribs in the thighs are typically between 2 and 4 cm high and are typically located at about 72 cm above the ground, which is the standard height of office furniture.

 Cause

-It is not yet clear what exactly causes semicircular lipoatrophy.
-Some hypotheses are that it is caused by localized pressure, by blood circulation problems, or by electromagnetic fields.
+It is not yet clear what causes semicircular lipoatrophy.
+Proposed contributing factors include localized pressure, blood circulation problems, or electrical phenomena, which may act in combination.

+Management

+Treatment is focused on removing the environmental triggers.
+As multiple factors may be causal, numerous measures have been implemented to manage this condition, including: